Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option to hide members list for guests
-= 1.6.7 =
+* Fixed: Parse error when using some older versions of PHP = 1.6.7 =
 * Added: Members list
 * Added: asgarosforum_filter_members_link filter